Key Takeaways

 Frequently Asked Questions

-A high rise building is generally a tall multi-story building where elevators, fire/life safety systems, lateral load resistance, and vertical service coordination become major design requirements.
+A high rise building is generally a tall multi-story building where elevators, fire/life safety systems, lateral load resistance, vertical service coordination, and serviceability become major design requirements.
 Exact height thresholds vary, but the engineering issue is that height changes how the structure behaves under wind, seismic, gravity, drift, and foundation demands.

 High rise buildings may use reinforced concrete cores, shear walls, moment frames, braced frames, tube systems, core-and-outrigger systems, diagrids, or composite steel-concrete systems.
 The best choice depends on building height, slenderness, floor plan, wind exposure, seismic risk, construction speed, material availability, and architectural constraints.